How does this medication work? What will it do for me?

-- has an allergy to thyroid or to any of the ingredients of the medication (there are currently no known cases of allergy to desiccated thyroid itself)
+- have an allergy to thyroid or any of the ingredients in the medication (there are currently no known cases of allergy to desiccated thyroid itself)

-- has certain uncorrected problems of the adrenal glands
+- have certain uncorrected problems of the adrenal glands

-- has untreated thyrotoxicosis (too much thyroid hormone in the blood)
+- have untreated thyrotoxicosis (too much thyroid hormone in the blood)